manondampfhoffer/SpikGRU-DVSLip/README.md

 ## Setting the code and environnment
 Use the file pytorchenv.yml to install the pytorch environment used to run this code.
 Indicate the dataset path (train_data_root and test_data_root) in the main.py.
 The DVS-Lip dataset can be downloaded here: https://sites.google.com/view/event-based-lipreading
 Note: The training was performed with GPU NVIDIA A100 with 40GB memory.
-To reduce the GPU memory usage, reduce the number of frames (--nbframes).
+To reduce the GPU memory usage, reduce the number of frames (--nbframes) (NB: be careful if changing the number of frames, the parameters of the temporal augmentation, in particular mask length, should be changed accordingly).

 ## Training the models
 Below are the scripts used to train the different versions of the model.
 See the main.py for the details of the possible arguments.
 Note: the SNN was trained with 100 epochs with a fixed learning rate and then fine-tuned with a decaying learning rate for a 100 more epochs to obtain the results of the paper (see paper for details), see section Fine-tuning the models for the fine-tuning.